 Already, the loans funded in September are 13% lower than the ones funded in August.
 And August is a slow month for any business.
 It will be interesting to see how many investors withdraw their capital in October and decide to invest it somewhere else.

 My EstateGuru portfolio is performing well.
-All 18 projects I’m invested in are in current state, although 3 of them are almost every month behind with their payments for a few days.
+All 18 projects I’m invested in are up to date, although 3 of them are almost every month behind with their payments for a few days.

 The annual return on my investments is 10.61%, not bad.
 It’s already been a year since I started investing here, and I’ll slowly increase my portfolio size here in the next few months.

 What I’m waiting from EstateGuru now is the release of the secondary market.
 They’re saying they’re releasing it to all investors in October, after being for 2 months in beta testing.
 It will be interesting to see how liquid the secondary market will be.
 There are over 30.000 investors on the platform, more than double than the number they had a year ago.
 And loans worth of more than 60 million EUR should be available on the platform for trading on the secondary market.

 Since I wrote about transparency regarding Fast Invest, EstateGuru is a good example of how transparent a p2p lending platform should be.